Morgan Fox (American football)

-Morgan Duane Fox (born September 12, 1994) is an American football defensive end for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at CSU-Pueblo.
+Morgan Duane Fox (born September 12, 1994) is an American professional football defensive end for the Buffalo Bills of the National Football League (NFL).
+He played college football for the CSU Pueblo ThunderWolves.
 He signed with the Los Angeles Rams as an undrafted free agent in 2016.

-Early years
+Early life

 Fox attended and played for Fountain-Fort Carson High School in Fountain, Colorado.
 Fox grew up in a military family as his father served in the Army.

 College career

-Fox played college football for Colorado State University Pueblo where he, as a senior, was named a finalist for the Cliff Harris Small College Defensive Player of the Year.
+Fox played for the CSU Pueblo ThunderWolves.
+As a senior, he was named a finalist for the Cliff Harris Small College Defensive Player of the Year.
 As a senior he was also a finalist for the Gene Upshaw Award.
 He finished first in the nation in sacks per game with 1.42, while the 128 sack yards was first nationally.
 In 12 games, he totaled 17.0 sacks to rank second in Division II and his 15 solo sacks was second.
-He finished his senior season with 52 tackles (32 solo), forced and recovered a fumble and added one pass break-up.
+He finished his senior season with 52 tackles (32 solo), forced and recovered a fumble, and added one pass break-up.

 Professional career

 Los Angeles Rams

-After going undrafted in the 2016 NFL Draft, Fox signed with the Los Angeles Rams on May 4, 2016, as an undrafted free agent.
+After going undrafted in the 2016 NFL draft, Fox signed with the Los Angeles Rams on May 4, 2016, as an undrafted free agent.
 On September 3, 2016, he was waived by the Rams as part of final roster cuts.
 The next day, he was signed to the Rams' practice squad.
 He was promoted to the active roster on October 8, 2016.
 He was released on October 11, 2016, and was re-signed to the practice squad.
 He was promoted again by the Rams on December 15, 2016.

 On September 10, 2017, in the season opener against the Indianapolis Colts, Fox recorded a safety for the Rams when he took down Colts quarterback Jacoby Brissett in the end zone.

 On May 24, 2018, Fox tore his anterior cruciate ligament during organized team activities, effectively ending his 2018 season.
 He was placed on injured reserve on August 31, 2018.
 Without Fox, the Rams reached Super Bowl LIII where they lost 13–3 to the New England Patriots.

 On May 15, 2020, Fox re-signed with the Rams.